rWaltem/OVERCHARGE/readme.md

 - Race Position
 	- ( ) Get amount of laps needed by TrackData Object
 	- (x) need to rework how laps are counted
-		- distance / length gives weird data
-		- hard to work with lapcount and racers\[i].laps
-		-
 - Look into making procedural tracks
 	- (x) Gen Surface
 	- ( ) Gen Walls